Four inequivalent paths to Thermality in Minkowski spacetime: The Problem Statement and SetUp

 Matching the coordinates of $R_4$, and also without loss of generality, we choose $\Delta_4 = \Delta_3 = \frac {1}{2a}$.
 We then obtain the following.

-These expressions completely characterise the relationships among the Rindler patches that shift to the null in the $U$ and $V$ directions.
+These expressions completely characterize the relationships among the Rindler patches that shift to the null in the $U$ and $V$ directions.

-These construction paths serve to systematically characterise inequivalent purifications of Rindler vacua and reveal how selective and full thermalisation arise in distinct regions of spacetime.
+These construction paths serve to systematically characterize inequivalent purifications of Rindler vacua and reveal how selective and full thermalization arise in distinct regions of spacetime.
 While intermediate wedges are omitted in some scenarios for simplicity, the analysis extends to more general initial states, though with potentially differing particle spectra~\cite{Gutti:2022xov}.

-Having established the coordinate relations among the Rindler wedges and the four inequivalent paths leading to $R_3$, we now turn to the operational question: what does an observer in $ R_3$ actually measure along each path?
-In particular, we diagnose thermality using two complementary criteria,(i) the expectation value of particle number operators defined with respect to $ R_3$ modes, and (ii) the expectation value of the stress tensor computed via the Virasoro anomaly.
-These diagnostics allow us to distinguish Gibbsian thermality arising from entanglement from non-Gibbsian thermality arising purely from Bogoliubov mixing.